Priego Castle

 Plan Your Visit

-“Enter the fortress of the Moorish Band”
+“Enter the fortress of Priego de Córdoba”

 Hours